Dev-Dul/Reverie/README.md

 ## Features
    Features of Reverie include:

    * Sleek Minimalist UI - I've taken the time to build a sleek, minimalisic UI for Reverie that feels easy on the eyes while at the same time being aesthetically pleasing.
+The UI is also 100% mobile responsive.

    * User Account - Reverie has a sign up page that allows users to create accounts, login and access privileges such as editing, publishing and deleting blog posts and comments.